GarbageBug/RPG-Skazen-Ahl-Theren-Axe/README.md

 Trail leads to the Violet Woods/glade then leads to the Burning Caverns (maybe it is Burning Glad>Violet Caverns

-Jaraxe, sent some thugs to intercept the party as a test; IF the Party runs this tanget Go To git@github.com:GarbageBug/rpg-the-haunted-lake.git
+Jaraxe eye patch on left eye, sent some thugs to intercept the party as a test; IF the Party runs this tanget Go To git@github.com:GarbageBug/rpg-the-haunted-lake.git

 Fili=crude map
 Kili=Journal (solves the cypher)